open-rpa/docs/docs/flow/ConfigurationValues.md

 # Database base config object.
 To enforce values set using any of the above methods require restarting the api nodes.
 Almost all variables can also be overriden using an object in the database.
 Manully create an object inside the config collection of type "_type": "config" or open the [Console page](https://app.openiap.io/#/Console) and check "enabled streaming".
 Now you manually add one of more of the below values to the object, to emeiadtly override that value.
-Be aware, this means if you make an mistake you will manully have to find a way to update the database to remove/change it, if you make a mistake that will make openflow unable to start/reload.
+Be aware, this means if you make an mistake you will manully have to find a way to update the database to remove/change it, if you make a mistake that will make OpenCore unable to start/reload.

 ```bash
 log_with_colors= # Default: true - Use colors in the console output, can be an issue for certain types of log collectors